 Only 1 in stock

-On a persimmon field, an open-mouthed, bearded dragon in rosewood holds in each hand a vine with lotuses.
+On a beige field, in shades of grey, beige, and brown-black.
+An open-mouthed, bearded dragon, who holds in each hand a vine with lotuses.
 Under lanterns hanging on beaded cords, the eight Buddhist auspicious symbols—dharma wheel, endless knot, conch, treasure vase, victory banner, parasol, lotus, pair of golden fish—surround a sinuous dragon.
 Other symbols are clouds, scarves, and cintamani, or wish-granting jewels.
-Inscribed in gold Tibetan script, the words Tashi Delek, top the narrow rug proffering an auspicious greeting.
+Inscribed in grey Tibetan script, the words Tashi Delek, top the narrow rug proffering an auspicious greeting.

 Quality: Gyantse (120 knots per sq. inch)

 Handcrafted in Nepal by Tibetan and Nepali Artisans

 We start with Tibetan highland sheep's wool known as "Jampbel", which is prized for its luster, stain-resistance and durability.
 The wool is carefully prepared using traditional hand-spinning and hand-dyeing methods.
 Teams of weavers then expertly hand-knot the rug on a vertical loom for months, resulting in a distinctive rug that will increase in beauty over the years.

 A portion of your purchase will go to preserving Tibetan culture.
 Read about Ralo's Social Impact Initiatives here.